-During the simulation the transport rates are found by linear interpolation in the transport tables using input parameters from the ongoing simulation.
+During the simulation the transport rates are found by linear interpolation in the tables using input parameters from the ongoing simulation.
 If the table contains only one value for a parameter, this is per default used as the input parameter.
 Otherwise, if an input parameter is outside the limit of the tables, an exception is made.
-In most of the cases the minimum or maximum parameter of the table axis is used but for some parameters the program stops.
-If the maximum limit is exceeded a warning message is issued in the .log-file for the first 200 events.
+In most of the cases the minimum or maximum parameter.

+eter of the table axis is used but for some parameters the program stops.
+Diagnostic information for the calculation of the transport rates from the sediment transport tables is printed in the log file.